Texas Fishing License for Seniors: 2026 Costs & Rules

 seniors fish license exemptions

-If you were born before January 1, 1931, you also don’t need a license, and everyone can fish without one on the Annual Free Fishing Day in June.
+If you were born before January 1, 1931, you generally do not need a Texas fishing license.
+Everyone can also fish without a license on Annual Free Fishing Day, which happens on the first Saturday in June.

-If you still want a license, you can choose the $22 All-Water Fishing Package for both saltwater and freshwater access.
+If you still need or want a license, the $22 Senior Resident All-Water Fishing Package covers both freshwater and saltwater access.

 Senior License Exemptions

-If you have a mental disability, you may fish without a license when a licensed person or certified caregiver stays with you.
+If you have a qualifying intellectual disability, you may fish without a license when an approved adult supervises you.
+The supervising person must meet the state’s requirements.

 Age-Based License Rules